hansamaligamage/fncsvdatastore-ts/README.md

-# Azure function to store csv data in Cosmos DB - Table API
+# Azure function (Typescript) to store csv data in Cosmos DB - Table API

 This is a http trigger function written in Typescript in Visual Studio Code.
 It processes a csv file and store the data on Cosmos DB Table API